Balanced Oakland Athletics outlast Ohtani-less Angels 7-3 - Philly

 HALOS MAKING MOVES

 After Parker Bridwell flopped Friday in his first start of the season and left the Angels short of fresh arms, Los Angeles optioned him and infielder Nolan Fontana to Triple-A Salt Lake.
-The Angels also recalled infielder Ryan Schimpf and right-hander Morris, who was needed immediately.
-Schimpf struck out to end the game as a pinch-hitter in his Angels debut.
+The Angels also recalled infielder Ryan Schimpf and right-hander Akeel Morris, who threw 2 1/3 solid relief innings in his Angels debut.
+Schimpf struck out to end the game as a pinch-hitter in his own Angels debut.

 UP NEXT